Product Roadmap

 Many companies obsess too much about the number when they’re starting out.

-However, the most successful companies never lose sight of the fact that the primary purpose of CX metrics is to drive customer-focused action.
+However, the most successful companies never lose sight of the fact that the primary purpose of customer experience metrics is to drive customer-focused action.

 Once you’re driving customer-focused action, you’ll start to actually reap the benefits of increased retention, expansion, and word of mouth.